tikv/website/content/blog/monthly-november-2019.md

 ## Notable issues

-> TLA+ was firstly used by PingCAP in 2017, to verify a variant of Percolator transaction model is feasible.
-Different from original Percolator, TiDB optimizes its efficiency by supporting primary key and secondary keys prewriting concurrently in prewrite phase.
-It was a problematic idea at first glance, but with TLA+ the case was clearly identified and targeted changes were applied to enable this optimization.
-Another example is TLA+ verified the correctness of multi-raft region merge algorithm, which gives confidence before implementing and summarized a more clear documentation.
-These work was made by a 4-member group and proved a worthy investing afterwards.
+> TLA+ was firstly used by PingCAP in 2017 to verify the feasibility of a variant of the Percolator transaction model.
+Different from the original Percolator, TiDB’s model has improved efficiency greatly by supporting primary key and secondary key prewriting concurrently in the prewrite phase.
+The implementation was problematic at first.
+Thanks to TLA+, the root cause was clearly identified and targeted changes were applied to enable this optimization.
+Another application of TLA+ at PingCAP is the correctness verification of the multi-raft region merge algorithm, which provided the necessary confidence before we implemented the feature.
+There were only 4 members invested in the TLA+ related work, but the rewards are far beyond that.
 >
-> PingCAP has maintained a repo in Github recording all specifications they wrote, and keeps aligning TLA+ specifications with newly implemented database optimization.
-There're still active PRs and disccussions to verify new feature and fix bug from high-level.
+> Engineers at PingCAP believe that TLA+ is necessary when it comes to verifying the correctness of distributed systems and specifying the right system behaviors to avoid future patching.
+They agree that TLA+ is better at expressing the subtle details which natural languages are not good at.
 >
-> Engineers here agreed that TLA+ is necessary when proving the correctness of distributed systems, specifing the behavior to avoid patching in future, expressing the subtle details which natural languages not good at.
-Speech and posts were shared with infra community by PingCAP to discuss on technical reflection and experience of TLA+ application.
+> PingCAP has maintained a repo in Github that records all specifications they wrote and keeps aligning TLA+ specifications with the newly implemented database optimizations.
+Up to now, there're still active PRs and discussions on verifying new features and bugfixes.
+Speeches and posts on technical reflections and experience of TLA+ application have been shared with the infra community by PingCAP.

 [@lance6716] made a great summary about how TiKV uses TLA+ in this [comment](https://github.com/tikv/tikv/issues/5784#issuecomment-550368389) in [#5784](https://github.com/tikv/tikv/issues/5784), the top discussed issue in November.